Convex cocompact actions in real projective geometry: Some open questions

 This is always the case if $\dim(V)\leq 3$.
 If $\dim(V)=4$ and $\Gamma$ divides $\Omega$, then this is also seen to be true from work of Benoist~\cite{ben06}: in this case there are finitely many conjugacy classes of PET stabilizers in $\Gamma$, which are virtually $\ZZ^2$, and $\Gamma$ is relatively hyperbolic with respect to the PET stabilizers (using \cite[Th.\,0.1]{dah03}).
 However, when $\dim(V)=m(m-1)/2$ for some $m\geq 3$, we can take for $\Omega\subset\PP(V)$ the projective realization of the Riemannian symmetric space of $\SL_m(\RR)$ (see \cite[\S\,2.4]{ben08}) and for $\Gamma$ a uniform lattice of $\SL_m(\RR)$: this $\Gamma$ is \emph{not} relatively hyperbolic with respect to any subgroups, see \cite{bdm09}.

 \begin{question} If $\Gamma$ is not word hyperbolic, must there be a properly embedded maximal $k$-simplex invariant under some subgroup isomorphic to $\ZZ^k$ for some $k\geq 2$? \end{question}

-This question is a specialization, to the class of convex-cocompact subgroups of $\PGL(V)$, of the following more general question (see \cite[Q\,1.1]{bes-questions}): if $\mathcal{G}$ is a finitely generated group admitting a finite $K(\mathcal{G},1)$, must it be word hyperbolic as soon as it does not contain a Baumslag--Solitar group $BS(m,n)$?
-Here we view $\ZZ^2$ as the Baumslag--Solitar group $BS(1,1)$.
-Note that our convex cocompact group $\Gamma\subset\PGL(V)$ cannot contain $BS(m,n)$ for $m,n\geq 2$ since it does not contain any unipotent element by Theorem~\ref{thm:properties}.\ref{item:cc-no-unipotent}.
+This question is a specialization, to the class of convex cocompact subgroups of $\PGL(V)$, of the following more general question (see \cite[Q\,1.1]{bes-questions}): if $\mathcal{G}$ is a finitely generated group admitting a finite $K(\mathcal{G},1)$, must it be word hyperbolic as soon as it does not contain any Baumslag--Solitar group $\mathrm{BS}(m,n)$?
+Note that if $|n| = |m|$, then $\mathrm{BS}(m,n)$ contains $\ZZ^2$ (and indeed $\mathrm{BS}(1,1) = \ZZ^2$), while if $|n| \neq |m|$, then any linear embedding of $\mathrm{BS}(m,n)$ contains unipotent elements.
+Hence, by Theorem~\ref{thm:properties}.\ref{item:cc-no-unipotent}, our convex cocompact group $\Gamma\subset\PGL(V)$ contains a Baumslag--Solitar group if and only if it contains~$\ZZ^2$.

 In light of the equivalence ~\ref{item:ccc-hyp} $\Leftrightarrow$~\ref{item:P1Anosov} of Theorem~\ref{thm:main-noPETs}, we ask the following:

 \begin{question} When $\Gamma$ is not word hyperbolic, is there a dynamical description, similar to $P_1$-Anosov, that characterizes the action of $\Gamma$ on $\PP(V)$, for example in terms of $\Lambdao_\Omega(\Gamma)$ and divergence of Cartan projections? \end{question}